404pnf/iyc_srt2csv-ass2csv/README.md

 + ruby 1.9.x; it's a must
 + gnu/linux or mac osx; windows complaints abuot encoding and I don't know how to fix it; no incentive, either
-+ in case of problems, blame yourself and read this file again and again.
++ in case of problems, blame yourself and read this file again.

 # usage: